ckeditor/ckeditor5/docs/features/spelling-and-grammar-checking.md

 The WProofreader badge in the bottom-right corner shows you the total number of mistakes detected.
 Hover an underlined word to display the WProofreader suggestions for any of the spelling and grammar mistakes found.
 The suggestion card allows the user to employ the feature on the go.
 If you want to see an overview of all mistakes found, click the "Proofread in dialog" option in the toolbar dropdown.
 It will invoke a detached floating dialog, which is easy to navigate and perfect for dedicated proofreading sessions.

 You can access the WProofreader settings from the toolbar, too.
-Set the primary language, create a spelling dictionary and tweak some additional proofreading settings.
+Set the primary language, create a spelling dictionary, and tweak some additional proofreading settings.

 <info-box><!-- Consider deprecation time for this info box -->
 	The toolbar button has been introduced in version 2.x of WProofreader.
 Read more about configuring UI items in the {@link features/toolbar toolbar guide}.
 If you are still using version 1.x, the available settings and dialog options can be accessed through the bottom-right corner badge instead.